psu-efd/Computing-in-CEE/README.md

 # Overview and outline

 This work is still evolving.
 As time goes by, more content and CEE-relevant examples will be added.
+The following is the outline and example list:
+- Chapter 1: Basics
+	- Text:
+		- Introduction to Jupyter Notebook
+		- Introduction to Python
+		- Installation of Python and libraries
+		- Difference between Python v2 and v3
+	- Examples:
+		- Manning's equation for discharge calculation
+		- Calculation of $\pi$ with Python
+- Chapter 2: Root finding
+- Chapter 3: Interpolation and curve fitting
+- Chapter 4: Linear system of equations
+- Chapter 5: Numerical integration
+- Chapter 6: Numerical differentiation
+- Chapter 7: Ordinary differential equations
+- Chapter 8: Partial differential equations
+- Chapter 9: Optimaizations
+- Chapter 10: Statistics

 # How to contribute?

 A project like this will definitely benefit from the community.
 Contributions in the following categories are welcome:
-- Bugs and errors in the text and code
+- Report of bugs and errors in the text and code
 - CEE-relevant examples (either just an idea or full implementation): my background in water resources engineering may skew the examples more toward what we call the "wet" side of CEE.
 Thus, examples from the "dry" side are especially welcome.
 - Special topic suggestions: any topic not covered in the text but of relevance to the CEE profession.